mik3f0x/wiki-trawler/README.md

 # The Problem with Wikipedia
-It’s so difficult to find and extract tabular data from Wikipedia due to the total lack total lack of standardization and consistent formatting of Wikipedia’s list and category pages.
+It’s so difficult to find and extract tabular data from Wikipedia due to the total lack of standardization and consistent formatting of Wikipedia’s list and category pages.
 Here are just a few examples of list pages in which the relevant list items are formatted in wildly different ways, and my attempt at finding a standard for parsing them:

 | Where are the list items? | Example list pages |